dt-alliances-workshops/claat-mockup/workshop-markdown/azure-lab0-prereq/README.md

 🔷 Automatically provision workshop environment and sample application

-## Step 1 - Dynatrace Managed Environment
+## Login to Dynatrace Managed Environment

 For this workshop we have setup a free Dynatrace environment with evaluation license of the full feature set of our all-in-one performance monitoring platform to monitor Azure resources and complete the workshop exercises.